Spy Kids 2 review

 Oh, and let's also mention that the telepathy's mechanics are *internally* inconsistent in the first five seconds of them being introduced.
 They find the telepathy on accident, showing that it doesn't require intentional transmission, but after that it *does* require intentional transmission.

 The scene with Carmen and Gerti stuck in the giant bird's nest is a trainwreck on so many levels.
 First they say they can't get down because it's too long a fall and they can't climb it.
 Then they get into a conversation about good and evil where Carmen tries to convert Gerti and Gerti is like, "*Right?* How are you ever supposed to know what's *right?*" This story isn't about moral ambiguity and hasn't explored it in the slightest.
-Gerti's line is utterly nonsensical in the context they're in and was shoehorned in by the writers because they couldn't be bothered to give their characters anything meaningful to argue about and they just thought this sounds cool, or something.
-Carmen's response, "You'll know when the time comes", is disgustingly bad for implying that all the situations Gerti's already been in don't count as "the time coming".
+Gerti's line makes no sense in the context they're in and was shoehorned in by the writers because they couldn't be bothered to give their characters anything meaningful to argue about and they just thought this sounds cool, or something.
+Carmen's response, "You'll know when the time comes", is horrible for implying that all the situations Gerti's already been in don't count as "the time coming".

 Then when the bird comes back, they escape by using a parachute.
-Wait... why couldn't they do that at first?
+If they had a parachute, why couldn't they use it before?!?

 The battle scene between Juni's spider monkey and Gary's slizard.
 Spider monkey is not only crushed flat because it was too dumb to step aside with a several-second warning, it also gets back up - after clearly being shown to be dead - and kicks the slizard's ass with an ability it could have used before.